 So the more research you do, the more numbers you may well find.
 Some kids may require extensive orthodontic correction while others require very little.
 Because of this, prices can fluctuate quite wildly and it is a primary reason why it’s best to talk with your orthodontic office if you want to know for sure.

 There are a whole host of things that can affect the pricing such as the age of the child, the severity of the correction needed, the time scale involved, the type of braces utilized, how much insurance will pay, and even the small price variabilities between different offices.
-These can all play a part in determining the ultimate cost and affect the answer of how much does braces cost for kids?
+These can all play a part in determining the ultimate cost and affect the answer of how much do braces cost for kids?

 Although we will get into some more specifics, there is a simple way to find out how much your children’s braces will be or at least to have a very good idea and that is to schedule a free consultation with your local orthodontic office.
 Many high quality orthodontic offices like Ivanov Orthodontic Experts offer free consultations.
 These free consultations are an excellent way to be able to ask all the questions that you want to know, from how long will the treatment times be, to, of course, how much will it cost?
 You can even discuss payment methods like orthodontic insurance plans, payment plans, credit cards, cash, or a combination of all the above.